linalg_state_type

 Introduction

-state of linear algebra operations, and procedures for expert control of linear algebra workflows.
-All linear algebra procedures are engineered to support returning an optional linalg_state_type variable to holds such information, as a form of expert API.
-If the user does not require state information, but fatal errors are encountered during the execution of linear algebra routines, the program will undergo a hard stop.
-Instead, if the state argument is present, the program will never stop, but will return detailed error information into the state handler.
+The stdlib_linalg_state module provides a derived type holding information on the state of linear algebra operations, and procedures for expert control of linear algebra workflows.
+All linear algebra procedures are engineered to support returning an optional linalg_state_type variable to hold such information, as a form of expert API.
+If the user does not require state information but fatal errors are encountered during the execution of linear algebra routines, the program will undergo a hard stop.
+Instead, if the state argument is present, the program will never stop but will return detailed error information into the state handler.

 Derived types provided